TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 The `Handler` is where we actually mutate the state to complete the `Action`.

-1. In the `Features\Counter\IncrementCount` folder create a new class file named `IncrementCountHandler.cs`
+1. In the `Features/Counter/IncrementCount` folder create a new class file named `IncrementCountHandler.cs`

 The Handler should: